 If there are errors in the service, the client must notify the service provider of the errors within a reasonable time from the detection of the error or when it should have been detected.
 The service provider must notify the client of the receipt of the error notification and the initiation of action no later than 14 days after receiving the error notification.
 Based on the error, the client has the right to withhold the payment of the price charged for the service.
 However, the client may not withhold a sum that is likely to exceed the claims to which the client is entitled to on the basis of the error.
 If the service contains errors, the service provider must, at its own cost, determine the reasons for the errors and correct them without delay.
 The service provider is exempt from liability if it can prove that the error was caused by factors beyond its control.
 In that case, the service provider may charge for the investigation and repair work in accordance with its normal pricing.
-If the service provider.
+If the service contains errors, the client has the right to receive a price reduction from the service provider.